rrwick/Basecalling-comparison/README.md

 This plot shows the distribution of read length to reference length for each alignment.
 It shows whether the basecaller is more prone to insertions or deletions.
 100% (same length) means that insertions and deletions are equally likely. <100% means that deletions are more common than insertions. >100% means that insertions are more common than deletions.
 Albacore v0.9.1 and basecRAWller stand out with many overly-long reads, while Scrappie events tends to make short reads.
 This explains the total yield differences we saw earlier.

 I found it curious that many basecallers had a distinctly bimodal distribution.
+This is particularly pronounced for the Chiron v0.3 reads.
 I dug a bit deeper and found that it's related to the timing of this MinION run.
-The run was started at about 4 pm and MinKNOW crashed at 10:30 pm, halting the run.
+It was started at about 4 pm and MinKNOW crashed at 10:30 pm, halting the run.
 Nobody was in the lab to notice, and the next day was a [public holiday](https://www.awm.gov.au/commemoration/anzac-day/traditions).
 Thankfully Louise came in that afternoon, saw the crashed run and restarted it at about 3 pm.
-That means the flow cell sat for about 16.5 hours not being used.
-When I [plot read length against signal length and colour by the restart](images/read_vs_signal_albacore_v2.1.2.png), the effect is obvious.
+That meant the flow cell sat for about 16.5 hours not being used.
+When I [plot read length against signal length and colour by the restart](images/read_vs_signal_albacore_v2.1.3.png), the effect is obvious.
 It's still not entirely clear _why_ the restart has resulted in shorter basecalled reads, but the effect is present in all basecallers.
 A possible clue is that the raw signal values are lower after the restart: with a median value of about 450 before and 370 after.